vilya/Shadertron/README.md

 - NeuralNetVideoSample had a 'precision mediump float;' declaration, which is valid in ESSL but not in GLSL.

+- CircularPuzzleInteractive has a ternary-if with assignments in the then and else branches.
+Assignment in the `then` branch seems to to be handled fine, but assignment in the `else` branch seems to confuse the native GLSL compiler.
+Putting parentheses around this assignment fixes the issue.

-Other than patching the shader source code at load time, I'm not sure how to work around these sorts of issues.
+Other than parsing & automatically patching shader source code at load time, I'm not sure how to work around these sorts of issues.
 The simplest option for now is to just hand-edit any problematic shaders using Shadertron's output as a guide to what needs to be fixed.